antaris-inc/gr-openlst/INSTALL.md

 I believe build tools like clang/llvm and make are sufficient on a baseline macOS install, but you may need to install gcc.

-PyZMQ is also required.
-I think this is included as part of GNURadio, but it may need to be installed with:

-    pip install --global pyzmq

-or

-    sudo pip install pyzmq

 ## Installing this module

 The best way to install this (well, the only way I've tried) is with cmake: